aurelVZ/microA-programming-language/README.md

 **hWparam** var , **hLParam** var

-//before you use msessge name you must declare it by ptr statement
+//before you use message name you must declare it by ptr statement

 ptr wmMouseMove ,wmKeyDown